Nexsar/Frontend/README.md

 - Relevant details about the brand or campaign.

 ### AI Content Generation via LIT API
 The distributor’s content brief is processed through the **LIT API**, which transmits the data to the platform's AI agent.
-This **on-chain agent (Galetarial)** utilizes smart contracts to generate the appropriate AI-gen contents (e.g., via. **DALL-E** or **OpenAI**) based on the content prompts.
+This **on-chain agent (Galadriel)** utilizes smart contracts to generate the appropriate AI-gen contents (e.g., via. **DALL-E** or **OpenAI**) based on the content prompts.
 The AI agent generates both images and text content, ensuring that the output aligns with the distributor’s specifications.

 ### Automatic Posting to Worker Dashboard
 Once the AI agent generates the content, it is automatically posted to the **Worker Dashboard**.
 This seamless integration saves time and effort by eliminating manual content handling.